 Learn how to recognize the signs of burnout in your volunteers, how to eliminate it, and how to keep it from happening again.

-Spending a few hours together during the summer can help your group be more organized and energized when school starts.
+Spending a few hours together during the summer can help your group bond and be more organized and energized when school starts.

 Expert advice and practical tips on how to run a successful PTO or PTA, in a nine-part video keynote by Tim.